rjmccall/swift-evolution/visions/accessors.md

 The `mutate` accessor is a specialization of that model which expresses that no finalization is required.
 It is an ordinary function that returns a reference to mutable memory.
 The compiler must prove that the access to that memory is exclusive within some scope that encloses the call to the accessor.

 Both of these accessors naturally work for non-`Copyable` value types.

-A `mutate` accessor can be used to synthesize an implementation of a `modify` accessor by just yielding the reference returned by the `mutate` accessor and then do nothing in the finalization stage.

 Swift has long had experimental support for `modify` accessors using the unofficial spelling `_modify`.
 There is currently a proposal being pitched to add these accessors officially to the language with the name `modify`; there are some other small differences, but mostly the behavior is the same.
 We are also exploring a more efficient implementation approach for `modify` coroutines than that used by `_modify`.